Chart icon: chart user instructionsUsing our interactive charts

 Drug categories in chemical testing results

 Below we present the 10 most common drug categories found by detailed chemical analysis.
-A given sample can have many substances identified, whether due to trace substances left behind after refinement or synthesis, to mixing before delivery to the consumer, to mixing by the consumer, or to cross-contamination in a container.
+A given sample can have many substances identified, whether due to trace substances left behind after refinement or synthesis, to mixing before delivery to the consumer, to mixing by the consumer, or to cross-contamination in a container (although our data analysis typically filters out cases with known cross-contamination).
 We use mutually exclusive categories to simplify ranking and presentation of the most common drug types: A given substance result can be in only one drug category, but a given sample can be coded to multiple drug categories because it contains multiple distinct drugs.

 Expected substances brought for testing